Finglish

-History
+Finglish in North America

+American Finnish (amerikansuomi), also known as Fingliska or Fingelska, is a form of the Finnish language spoken in North America, and the historical meaning of the term "Finglish".

 While almost all Finnish immigrants were able to read and write, it still took some time for many Finns to learn English because Finnish is a Finno-Ugric language, structurally unrelated to English and other Indo-European languages.
 Another reason for the delay is that many leaving Finland were farmers and laborers, and often migrated to areas of high Finnish settlement.
 Living and working with other Finnish speakers meant they had less need to learn English to get by in their day-to-day lives.
 Many other Finnish immigrants ended up in menial and industrial jobs, where they learned English through practice in order to get by in the workplace.
-Second and third generation Finnish Americans often learned to speak both Finnish and English, though the Finnish they learned differed from that spoken in Finland.
+Second- and third-generation Finnish Americans often learned to speak both Finnish and English, though the Finnish they learned differed from that spoken in Finland.
 This was due to a variety of reasons, including competing language inputs between Finnish and English and the fact that their Finnish input may have been different from that considered standard in Finland.
-Finglish originated amongst these first and second generation Finnish immigrants in US and Canada.
-The English language skills of the first generation American Finns tended to be limited; second and third-generation American Finns usually were more or less bilingual.
+Finglish originated amongst these first- and second-generation Finnish immigrants in US and Canada.
+The English language skills of the first-generation American Finns tended to be limited; second- and third-generation American Finns usually were more or less bilingual.
 Finglish emerged as a pidgin with something they already knew (Finnish) and something they were bound to learn (English).

 As has been documented for several immigrant languages, one would expect that over time North American Finnish would reduce its inflectional system in favor of prepositions and analytic constructions.
 Nominal morphology is particularly vulnerable in heritage languages with robust morphology.
-As heritage speakers tend to become fluent in the majority language while never achieving native fluency in the heritage language, second and third generation speakers who learn the minority language from the first generation may not acquire the full inflectional system of the language spoken in the country of origin.
+As heritage speakers tend to become fluent in the majority language while never achieving native fluency in the heritage language, second- and third-generation speakers who learn the minority language from the first generation may not acquire the full inflectional system of the language spoken in the country of origin.
 The majority language may also influence the syntax and other features of the heritage language.
 Thus, North American Finnish differed not only in the lexical items used, but in aspects of morphology and syntax as well.